aboehm/ap105-flash/README.md

 - Ensure the RaspberryPi have enough power like a power supply with 5V/2A
 - Ensure the red LED is illuminated on the AP105
 - Reduce the SPI speed to 1000 kHz (default 16500 kHz)
+- If you use adapter board try it with direct cabling
+- Maybe use shorter cables

 ```
 SPEED=1000 ap105-flash <SERIAL NUMBER>